SouthernMethodistUniversity/data/sections/viz.md

 * :white_check_mark:We’d like each of you to go to [The Pudding](https://pudding.cool/) and read one of their data journalism pieces.
 * In their [archive](https://pudding.cool/archives/), you can choose by topic or type of chart, based on your interests.
+* Once you have read an article, put the link in Slack, as well as some of your reflections.
+(One of us will post an example response in Slack that you can use as a template.)

 * As you read, pay special attention to the following questions::white_check_mark: